eccc-Antoine/GLSLR-DEM/README.md

 	- The extent shapefiles of source datasets used to create topobathy DEM in the United States portion of the AOI. (/USACE_metadata)
 	- Areas where elevation data are missing or are of unsuficient quality to be integreatd in the final DEM (/data_gaps)

-Hyperlink towards publicaly availbale source data can be found in list_main_datasets_details.csv
+Hyperlink towards publicly available source data can be found in list_main_datasets_details.csv

 To request access to any other files, please contact National Hydrological Services - Hydrodynamic Ecohydraulic Section:

 Antoine Maranda (antoine.maranda@ec.gc.ca);
 Dominic Theriault (dominic.theriault@ec.gc.ca);
 Patrice Fortin (patrice.fortin@ec.gc.ca);
-Marianne Bachand(Marianne.bachand.ec.gc.ca);
+Marianne Bachand (Marianne.bachand.ec.gc.ca);

 Conda environment with all necessary dependencies, can be created with GLSLR_DEM.yml file.
 Note that the following softwares need to be downloaded and installed locally: